-Photo via Bluprint instructor Giulio Hazan
+Photo via Craftsy instructor Giulio Hazan

-Olive oil is a key component in many classic Italian sauces, as you will learn in Bluprint course Classic Italian Sauces: Seafood & Vegetable, taught by famed chef Giulio Hazan.
+Olive oil is a key component in many classic Italian sauces, as you will learn in Craftsy course Classic Italian Sauces: Seafood & Vegetable, taught by famed chef Giulio Hazan.
 From rounding out the vibrant flavors of pesto to adding depth to the late night snack spaghettini aglio e olio, olive oil has the ability to make other flavors shine in all of your food and cooking.

 As readily as people will think of olive oil for finishing or enriching dishes, however, many don’t think of it when they are sautéing or frying.